Home Majors Biotechnology

-Biotechnology Degree
+Biotechnology

 Students study the application of biological systems and organisms to develop products and technologies in medicine, agriculture, and industry, including genetic engineering, bioprocessing, and molecular diagnostics.
 Graduates typically pursue careers in biotech companies, pharmaceutical firms, agricultural biotech, and research institutions developing new therapies, diagnostics, and bio-based products.
 The biotechnology industry is one of the fastest-growing sectors with strong compensation.

-What Biotechnology Graduates Do
+What Biotechnology graduates do

 Your career in biotechnology will likely start at the lab bench.
 As a biological scientist, you’ll spend your days designing experiments, running techniques like PCR or cell culturing, and meticulously documenting your results.
 While this foundational, hands-on science path faces headwinds with slow job growth, it’s the essential stepping stone to more senior roles.